Im-Rises/Cube3D/README.md

 3D cube made with Processing.

 ## Description
-App made to understand the basic of 3D display.
+App made to understand the basics of 3D display.
 The app display a 3D cube in 2D with the use of matrices :
 - Projection matrix
 - Rotation Matrix